badboy3010/Sentimental-Analyser/README.md

 # Sentiment-Analysis
-This tool will predict the sentiment of the sentence whether it is Positive, Negative or Neutral.
+This tool is to predict the sentiment of the sentence whether it is Positive, Negative or Neutral for Hindi and English Language.

 ![alt text](https://github.com/badboy3010/Sentimental-Analyser/blob/main/finalproject/Screenshot%20(860).png)

 # Inputs